-The bridge is an engineering marvel with Cable-stayed main spans and a concrete-steel precast segment which is 5.6 Km long.
+The bridge is an engineering marvel with Cable-stayed main spans and a concrete-steel precast segment that is 5.6 Km long.

 05. Bandra Bandstand

-Bandstand is a 1.2 km long stretch of the pathway that runs parallel to the sea and gives a glamourous sea view.
+Bandstand is a 1.2 km long stretch of the pathway that runs parallel to the sea and gives a glamorous sea view.